 Bhagavad Gita, Chapter 2 verse 63: From anger arises delusion; from delusion unsteadiness of memory; from unsteadiness of memory destruction of intellect; through destruction of intellect he perishes.

+Anger opens the floodgates of delusion.
 ‘From anger arises delusion.’
 Anger promotes its own factless narrative.
-We see our world through the lens of a false reality we create and distort to achieve an outcome through negative emotions and wrong actions they engender (2.47).
-Our fantasy is so wonderfully intoxicating and overpowering, we disengage from harmonious rhythms of life and a steady course forward.
+We see our world through the lens of a false reality we create and distort to justify our anger.
+Our delusion so wonderfully intoxicating and overpowering, we disengage from harmonious rhythms of life and a steady course forward.

-Imagination overrides reality.
-Based on fanciful input, intellect falters and dysfunctions.
-[Properly functioning intellect discerns what is real and true (2.39).]
 'Through destruction of intellect’ we’re left adrift.
-Without means to correct course and steer around life’s reefs, and across its shallows and stormy seas we flounder on the hard rocks of reality, on the hard rocks of a delusion-based ignorance we embrace with open arms.
+Without means to correct course and steer around life’s reefs, and across its shallows and stormy seas we flounder on the hard rocks of a delusion-based ignorance we embrace with open arms.
 Disaster ahead.
 ‘He perishes’ in his pursuit of higher levels of spiritual and material wellbeing.

 copyright commentary Keith R Parker 2021